InstallShield: Development

 InstallShield was originally developed by The Stirling Group, a company founded in 1987 by Viresh Bhatia and Rick Harold, who had first met when they were computer science students at Northwestern University.
 Their first office was a small room in the basement of an old library building in Roselle, Illinois.
 They were to market a geographic mapping software program, but it was never released.

 By 1990, The Stirling Group was selling a package of six products called the SHIELD Series, including InstallShield:

 In 1993, The Stirling Group moved into larger offices in Schaumburg, Illinois and changed the company's name to Stirling Technologies, Inc. InstallShield became particularly well known after Microsoft endorsed it for use in Windows 95, and by 1997 Stirling Technologies estimated that it was being used in 85 to 90 percent of all software products written for Windows.
 Since 1996, the company operated under the InstallShield name until Macrovision acquired the business in 2004 for $76 million in cash plus an additional $20 million based on meeting sales targets.

 Limited versions of InstallShield were at various times bundled with popular software development packages such as Microsoft Visual Studio 6.0, Borland Delphi 2006, and Borland C++Builder.

 On 1 April 2008, the Macrovision Software Business Unit (including the InstallShield brand) was sold to private equity firm Thoma Cressey Bravo, forming a new company called Acresso Software.
 In October 2009, Acresso Software changed its name to Flexera Software.

-In May 2020, Flexera rebranded its software division as Revenera.
+In May 2020, Flexera rebranded its software monetization division focused on selling to software publishers as Revenera.